Effective 15 September 2023

 Information that we collect

-Under the EU General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018, the Sustainable Fisheries Partnership Foundation is a Data Controller.
+Under the EU General Data Protection Regulation (GDPR), the Sustainable Fisheries Partnership Foundation is a Data Controller.

 We may collect personal information about our users in various ways.
 For example, we may collect information that you provide to us, information that we collect through your use of the Services, and information that we collect from publicly available sources or third parties.

 - Information You Provide – When you register or otherwise interact with the Services, you may be invited to provide personal information to use our full range of Services.
 For example, during account registration, we may ask for information such as your name, email address, street address, job title and company, and related information.
 We also collect information that you provide to us when you participate in Seafood Metrics, send email or other communications to us, and submit images, photos, videos, or other content to the Services.